Božo Petrović-Njegoš: Early life and ancestry

-He was the eldest son of Drago Petrović-Njegoš (1818-1872), nephew of Petar II Petrović-Njegoš and member of the younger branch of the Petrović-Njegoš dynasty and his wife, Marija Mare Daković, the daughter of Jakov Daković and sister of Anto Daković, who both held the title Grand Duke of Grahovo Božo was sent to study in Paris, but he returned to Montenegro afterwards.
+He was the eldest son of Drago Petrović-Njegoš (1818-1872), nephew of Petar II Petrović-Njegoš and member of the younger branch of the Petrović-Njegoš dynasty and his wife, Marija Mare Daković, the daughter of Jakov Daković and sister of Anto Daković, who both held the title Grand Duke of Grahovo.
+Božo was sent to study in Paris, but he returned to Montenegro afterwards.
 As cousin of Prince Nikola, Božo served as heir apparent from 1860 until 1871, when Nikola's first son Danilo was born.

 Career

 Božo was commander of the Southern Army during the Montenegrin–Ottoman War of 1876–1878.
 He had great success in the Battles of Medun and Trijebač.
-However, in his memoirs, vojvoda Ilija Plamenac claims he was de facto leader of the Southern Army, as Božo was too young and inexperienced.
+However, in his memoirs, vojvoda Ilija Plamenac later claimed he was de facto leader of the Southern Army, as Božo was too young and inexperienced.
 After the war, Božo was the Montenegrin delegate the Congress of Berlin.
-He was one of the candidates for Prince of Bulgaria in 1879.
+He was also one of the candidates for Prince of Bulgaria in 1879.

 After the Congress, Božo served as Montenegrin head of government for over 25 years.
 He was first President of the Senate, and after that as President of the Council of State from 1879 to 1905.
 Božo was also the first President of the Montenegrin Great Court after its establishment in 1879, serving there until 1882.
 He retired from politics with the proclamation of the liberal 1905 Constitution of Montenegro.
 In 1915, he was made governor of Shkodër and Malësia following their occupation in World War I.

 Božo was jailed in December 1918 during the events that led to the creation of Yugoslavia.
 He was arrested near Nikšić with his two younger brothers, General Đuro Petrović-Njegoš (b.
 1851) and former district councilor Marko Petrović-Njegoš (b.
-1854), once an inteded groom for his cousin, Princess Olga of Montenegro, an only child of Danilo I, Prince of Montenegro.
+1854), once an intended groom for his cousin, Princess Olga of Montenegro, an only child of Danilo I, Prince of Montenegro.
 All three were interned in Podgorica.
 Božo and Marko were released after almost one year, and were later interned in Sarajevo.
 General Đuro was kept in Podgorica where he suffered from cataracts.